Pregnant women have long complained about feeling fuzzy headed during their pregnancy and new Australian research is now confirming this phenomenon.

 These guidelines also cover food safety issues; how to manage complications of pregnancy such as nausea, vomiting,indigestion and heartburn; weight management and also provide videos on breast-feeding technique.

 Identifying the foods that most improve brain function and mood can assist mental health postnatally and throughout life for both men and women.
-This will be our focus in Part 2 next month.
+This will be our focus in Brain food Part 2: Thinking food next month.

 If you would like a nutritional assessment to ensure that your diet is adequate during pregnancy or breastfeeding then contact us today.